chrisandoryan/Plainmaker/README.md

  - A fully-customizable and implementable Interface class, named `IEncryptorDecryptor`, for creating your own Burpsuite Plugin/Extension.
  - This interface allows you to implement your custom encryption/decryption algorithms and integrate them directly into Burpsuite requests and responses.
+ - You have total control on **how the encryption/decryption flow works**, and **which algorithms to be used**.
+AES?
+RSA?
+DES?
+Lattice-based Cryptography?
+You name it.
  - Based on Python/Jython 2.7.3.

 ## What It Does